 18. Find and Fix Broken Links

-Did you know that you can use Google Analytics to find broken links on your website and then fix them?
+Did you know that you can use Google Analytics to find broken links on your website?

 Broken links can have a damaging impact on your site’s user experience and search engine optimization (SEO).
-Since people can find the content they’re looking for, a 404 error appears.
-This leaves them frustrated and can result in leaving your website.
+Since people can’t find the content they’re looking for, a 404 error appears.
+This leaves them frustrated and can result in them leaving your website.

-After finding out 404 error pages, you can set up 301 redirections and forward users to the page’s actual destination.
+If you’re using ExactMetrics, the plugin will automatically track broken links.
+Then, you can set up a redirect and forward users to the page’s actual destination.
 This will improve the user experience and remove broken links.

 Check out these awesome tips to boost your site’s SEO with Google Analytics.